18F/18f.gsa.gov/_posts/2017-10-11-pulling-back-the-curtain-on-it-procurement.md

 - procurement
 - agile
 - acquisition services
-excerpt: "Monolithic procurement — large, complex, multi-year contracts, which are common in government IT procurement — can create a number of compelling illusions to agencies that use them.
+excerpt: "Monolithic procurement — large, complex, multi-year contracts, which are common in government IT procurement — can appear compelling to agencies that use them.
 The Technology Transformation Services (TTS) is a strong advocate for an alternative approach known as modular contracting (aka modular procurement)."
 image:
 ---

-There's a scene in the classic movie "The Wizard of Oz" that has become synonymous with broken illusions.
+There's a scene in the classic movie "The Wizard of Oz" that has become synonymous with the difference between perception and reality.

 While Dorothy and her companions stand before the Wizard in the Emerald City, and tremble at his sound and fury, her little dog Toto pulls back